charmmmz/picpak-tesserae-client/README.md

 # picpak-tesserae-client

+**In plain terms:** this replaces the stock firmware on the PicPak photo frame so it shows photos from *your own* self-hosted [Tesserae](https://github.com/dmellok/tesserae) server instead of the vendor's cloud — no vendor account, no subscription.
+You flash it once, tell the frame your WiFi and server on a phone setup screen, and it fetches a new picture on its own schedule.

 Battery-powered **ESP32-C3** firmware that turns the **PicPak** 4.2" e-paper photo frame into an embedded client for the [Tesserae](https://github.com/dmellok/tesserae) server.
 On each wake it connects to WiFi, pulls the current dashboard frame over REST or MQTT, paints the panel, reports a